 In the following window you can upload your own photos or use pictures you've already posted on your Page.
 Under the menu "Standard photos" you'll also find plenty of Shutterstock images to use for your ad.

 Select an imagine and click on the "Next" button.
 The picture will then be displayed in your ad.

 In the section "Text and Links" you can now add appropriate text and a link for your ad.

 Enter your texts for the advertisement in the left-hand column.
 In the right-hand column you'll see a live preview of your ad.
 The middle section allows you to view the ad in different formats and check how it'll be displayed on different platforms such as Facebook, Instagram, Instant Articles, etc.

-To do this, click on the "Set up" button.
-In the following window you can enter a name and a website where you have integrated the pixel.
+Click on the "Set up" button.
+In the following window, you can assign a name and specify a website on which you've embedded the pixel.

-Then click on "Next".
-In the following window click on "Create pixel now".
+Then click on the button "Next".
+In the following window, click on "Set up the pixel now".

 You now have three different options to choose from.
 We selected "Add pixel code manually to the website".

 You can now place the following base code for example via a WordPress plugin in your header area.

 Since the GDPR requires caution and the visitor must consent to the use of the pixel, you should use the pixel in conjunction with a GDPR plugin.
 More about this in the section "GDPR and Facebook Ads".